MartsyniukOlena/chance-game/README.md

 1. To engage users with the RPSLS game and encourage them to visit and play regularly.

-2. To increase brand visibility and recognition.

-3. To provide an enjoyable and user-friendly RPSLS game that meets user needs.
+2. To provide an enjoyable and user-friendly RPSLS game that meets user needs.

-4. To introduce unique features of the RPSLS game to stand out in the market.
+3. To introduce unique features of the RPSLS game to stand out in the market.

 >User Needs: